 Setup is incredibly easy.
 Just download the Android or iOS Alexa app, long press the mystery button to find your Wi-Fi and enter the password via the app.
 That's all it needs to be functional, although you should subsequently pair your Amazon, Spotify and Google Calendar accounts, and choose your favourite news sources and sports team.

 Indeed, the Google Calendar integration is excellent and truly it is better than the implementation on Google Home, which is a bit weird isn't it?

 Alexa is absolutely great at two things: setting kitchen timers and making shopping lists, to-do lists and other types of lists (with support for Todo-ist although not, curiously, Evernote.
 I mean, EVERYTHING supports Evernote.
 My bloody TOASTER supports Evernote.
 Anyway.)

 As a kitchen timer, Echo is unsurpassed.
 Hands full/covered in oil?
 Doesn't matter, just tell Alexa to set a timer.
 Want to know how long's left?
 Ask her.
 Need to set another timer for the peas?
-She'll start as many as you like, all with numbers.
-The alarm sound is pleasing but unmissable, and can be silenced with a simple, "Alexa, stop".
+She'll start as many as you like, all with numbers by default, but with the option of adding names as well: "Alexa set a timer for pasta for 10 minutes."

-Alexa's voice recognition is better than Siri's or Google's, presumably because it has more and better mics, and possibly better software.
-She can hear you from a distance, and closer up, even over music, TV or cooking sounds.
+Echo's voice recognition is better than Siri's or Google's, presumably because it has more and better mics, and possibly better software (it's hard to gauge with Google Assistant and Siri and the HomePod improving all the time).